nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 characters such as `/`.
 For example, we currently do not allow  `s/o` in a person's name as the `/` is used as a command delimiter.
 Hence, one possible improvement is to enforce that the name inputted by the user must be enclosed in quotation marks for parsing, and to allow symbols such as `/`, `'`, `-` etc. using regex.
 Additionally, we will disallow the use of numeric values in names, to prevent the case where a number is inputted as a name.

-e.g. `name/"Henry Tan"` and `name/"Nagaratnam s/o Suppiah"` are now valid name parameters.
+e.g. `n/"Henry Tan"` and `n/"Nagaratnam s/o Suppiah"` are now valid name parameters.

 ### Phone Number Input

+Currently, phone numbers in Foster Family accept more than 8 digits as a valid input.
+This might cause invalid phone numbers to be recorded without error messages to warn the user of such mistakes, especially in the situation where local phone numbers are used.
+Hence, one possible improvement is to enforce that the phone number inputted by the user must be restricted to a maximum of 15 digits (according to the international phone numbering plan).

+e.g. `p/90876534567890234567` is now an invalid phone number parameter.

 ### Handle Invalid Fosterer - Corrupt Data File